LANSA Flight 508: Accident

-LANSA Flight 508 departed Lima's Jorge Chávez International Airport just before noon on Christmas Eve on its way to Iquitos, Peru, with a scheduled stop at Pucallpa.
-The aircraft was flying at about 21000 ft above mean sea level when it encountered an area of thunderstorms and severe turbulence.
+LANSA Flight 508 departed Lima’s Jorge Chávez International Airport shortly before noon on 24 December 1971 on its way to Iquitos in north-eastern Peru, with a scheduled stop at Pucallpa.
+Whilst cruising at FL210 (6.4 km) above mean sea level, the Lockheed L-188A Electra entered an area of severe thunderstorms and turbulence.
+Consequently, the aircraft was struck by lightning on its right wing.
+A fire broke out, and the aircraft suffered structural failure, with the right wing and part of the left wing separating in flight.
+Later analysis of the flight recorder indicated that the break-up occurred around 12:45, about fifteen minutes before the aircraft was due to land at Pucallpa.
+The aeroplane then crashed in flames into a jungle located in a mountainous terrain in the region of Puerto Inca.

+Victims and sole survivor

+The sole survivor was 17-year-old Juliane Koepcke, who whilst still strapped to her seat fell 3 km into the Amazon rainforest.
+She survived the fall with a broken collarbone, cruciate ligament tear in her left knee, deep laceration to her right arm, eye injury, and concussion.
+One hour after the fall, she gained her consciousness and was able to trek through the dense Amazon jungle for 11 days.
+By following a stream, she eventually found shelter in a hut of local hunters and woodcutters, who found her and took her by canoe back to civilisation.

+As many as 14 other passengers were also later found to have survived the crash, but died awaiting rescue, including Koepcke's mother.

+Aftermath

 Some evidence showed the crew decided to continue the flight despite the hazardous weather ahead, apparently because of pressure to meet the holiday schedule.
-Peruvian investigators cited "intentional flight into hazardous weather conditions" as a cause of the crash.
+Peruvian investigators concluded that the structural failure was caused by the extreme loads imposed while flying through the thunderstorm, compounded by stresses from a manoeuvre to level the aircraft; citing "intentional flight into hazardous weather conditions" as a cause of the crash.

-After flying for twenty minutes in this weather at FL210 lightning struck the aircraft, causing fire on the right wing which separated, along with part of the left wing.
-The aircraft crashed in flames into mountainous terrain.
-Structural failure occurred because of the loads imposed on the aircraft flying through a severe thunderstorm, but also because of stresses resulting from the maneuver to level out the aircraft.

-Victims and sole survivor

-The sole survivor was 17-year-old Juliane Koepcke, who while strapped to her seat fell 3,000 m into the Amazon rainforest.
-She survived the fall with a broken collarbone, a deep laceration to her right arm, an eye injury, and concussion.
-She was able to trek through the dense Amazon jungle for 11 days and found shelter in a hut.
-Local lumberjacks found her and took her by canoe back to civilization.
 The Electra was LANSA's last aircraft; the company lost its operating permit eleven days later.

-As many as 14 other passengers were also later found to have survived the crash, but died awaiting rescue, including Koepcke's mother.
+The sole survivor, Juliane Koepcke, later became the director of the Panguana Foundation, which works closely with local Indigenous communities to advocate for the conservation and protection of the Panguana region’s biodiversity.

 In popular culture

 The movie Miracles Still Happen (1974) is based on the story.
-Koepcke's story was also told in the documentary film Wings of Hope (1998) by director Werner Herzog, who had narrowly avoided taking the same flight, when his reservation had been canceled due to a last minute change in itinerary.
-Koepcke's memoir Als ich vom Himmel fiel was published by the German publisher Piper Malik on March 10, 2011.
-(The English edition, titled When I Fell From the Sky, was published by Titletown Publishing in November 2011.)
+Koepcke's story was also told in the documentary film Wings of Hope (1998) by director Werner Herzog, who had narrowly avoided taking the same flight, when his reservation had been cancelled due to a last minute change in itinerary.

+Koepcke's memoir Als ich vom Himmel fiel (English: When I Fell From the Sky) was published by the German publisher Piper Malik on 10 March 2011.

 The crash also features in the final season one episode of the Discovery Channel documentary Aircrash Confidential.
 The episode was first aired in 2011, and features an interview with Koepcke.